filecoin-project/filecoin-docs/docs/get-started/lotus/switch-networks.md

   + [Nerpanet](https://network.filecoin.io/#nerpa)
 + [Mainnet](https://network.filecoin.io/#mainnet)

-Developers could choose one of the following methods to switch among different testnets and mainnet.
+You can choose one of the following methods to switch to a different network.

 ## Clean, rebuild, reinstall